prozum/track-tv/README.md

 track-tv
 ========
-A program to track faces and adjust a screen to the faces
+A program to adjust screens to tracked faces

 # Install Python Version
 ```bash